igorfv/OriginFinancial/README.md

   - Group titles and other typography components under Typography
 - Deduplicate the svgr mock
 - Setup unassert for production build
+- Improve the eslint rules and update the generator to reflect it